goessner/crocker/readme.md

 # Crank-Rocker

-<code>Crocker</code> is a javascript namespace and function library, which has proven successful in designing and analysing Crank-Rockers
+<code>Crocker</code> is a javascript namespace and function library, which has proven successful in designing and analyzing Crank-Rockers
 as special planar fourbar mechanisms. <code>Crocker.js</code> is tiny, it weights only 1.5 kB compressed and gzipped.

-For general fourbar mechanisms see [fourbar](https://github.com/goessner/fourbar).
+<code>Crocker</code> is *not* meant to simulate mechanisms.
+For this and general fourbar mechanisms see [fourbar](https://github.com/goessner/fourbar).

 ## Geometry